More about #NeverOK

 Keep these methods in mind if you're considering intervening in a situation:

-- Find an authority figure: look for the support of a bartender, security, police or any other authority figure.
+- Delegate: look for the support of a bartender, security, police or any other authority figure.

 Always choose a safe and sensible way to intervene that feels natural to you.